9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 manulife logo

-We’re welcoming a new contender at the end of this list – Manulife’s LifeReady Plus II, which is the best whole life plan that provides you with the option to cash out your policy’s cash value for your retirement needs.
+We’re welcoming a new contender at the end of this list – Manulife’s LifeReady Plus, which is the best whole life plan that provides you with the option to cash out your policy’s cash value for your retirement needs.

 With its Financial Flexibility Option, you will get an annual payout with an additional 5% interest on your annual payout for 10 years.